Higher and Higher (film): Plot

 The household staff of millionaire piano manufacturer Cyrus Drake hasn't been paid for seven months when his bankruptcy and impending foreclosure is announced.
 With the wife and daughter of Cyrus on a long trip abroad, a scheme is formed to pass off the attractive young scullery maid Millie as the socialite daughter, Pamela Drake, and marry her off to a rich man so there will be money for all.

 The valet, Mike O'Brien, helps with the transformation, unaware that Millie is secretly in love with him.
-Asked if she had ever been courted, Millie mentions that she likes the way a young man next door sometimes sings to her.
-His name is Frank Sinatra; his crooning is featured, to the delight of his bobby soxer fan base.
+Asked if she had ever been courted, Millie mentions that she likes the way a young man next door sometimes sings to her--Frank Sinatra; his crooning is featured, to the delight of his bobby soxer fan base.
 There are also many tongue-in-cheek jokes at his expense, e.g. "You sound like someone I've heard on the radio!" and "I'm going to listen to Bing!".

 The social secretary, Sandy, begins to teach Millie the proper etiquette and how to walk and talk like a debutante.
 At her coming-out ball, where Georgia Keating, a high-society friend of the Drakes, wants her daughter Katherine to be considered the most desirable deb, Millie is nudged toward Sir Victor Fitzroy Victor, K.B.O.B.E, a titled nobleman she should marry.

 No one there knows that Victor cannot even pay his hotel bill, and is actually a petty thief named Joe Brown.
 He is hoping to catch a rich girl to pay off his own debts.
 Millie is not in love, but agrees to marry him for everyone's sake.
 Mike mistakenly thinks that she's in love with Frank, so he helps Millie get out of the wedding at the last minute.
 Mike also stumbles onto a hidden speakeasy in the Drake basement, which contains the Drake family's valuable first harpsichord and a fully stocked wine cellar.
 When the place is opened as "Drake's Amsterdam Tavern, New York's most novel nightclub", their financial troubles are over.
 Victor, aka Joe Brown, works there as a bartender.
 Finally realizing his love for Millie, Mike nobly bows out so she can be with Frank.
 Mike leaves to resume his vaudeville career.
 When he receives an invitation to Frank and Katherine's wedding, Mike returns to confront Frank for spurning Millie.
 Much to his surprise, he finally learns that Millie has only ever been in love with him.
 Mike and Millie begin their romance, dancing beautifully Higher and Higher into the clouds.